mitchtang/mitchtang.gibhub.io/_pages/about.md

 * My current research focus on the medical providers' behavior under National Health Insurance in Taiwan.
 Current research topics include:
   * pharmaceutical demand with agency problem
   * providers' supply behavior under global budgeting

+This site was lasted updated at May 1, 2019